Dosage Form: capsule, extended release

 Acetazolamide may elevate cyclosporine levels.

 Sulfonamides may give false negative or decreased values for urinary phenolsulfonphthalein and phenol red elimination values for urinary protein, serum non-protein, and serum uric acid.
 Acetazolamide may produce an increased level of crystals in the urine.

 Acetazolamide interferes with the HPLC method of assay for theophylline.
 Interference with the theophylline assay by acetazolamide depends on the solvent used in the extraction; acetazolamide may not interfere with other assay methods for theophylline.

-Long-term studies in animals to evaluate the carcinogenic potential of acetazolamide has not been conducted.
-In a bacterial mutagenicity assay, acetazolamide was not mutagenic when evaluated with and without metabolic activation.
+Long-term studies in animals to evaluate the carcinogenic potential of Acetazolamide have not been conducted.
+In a bacterial mutagenicity assay, Acetazolamide was not mutagenic when evaluated with and without metabolic activation.

 The drug had no effect on fertility when administered in the diet to male and female rats at a daily intake of up to 4 times the recommended human dose of 1000 mg in a 50 kg individual.

 Pregnancy: Teratogenic effects: Pregnancy Category C

 Acetazolamide, administered orally or parenterally, has been shown to be teratogenic (defects of the limbs) in mice, rats, hamsters, and rabbits.
 There are no adequate and well-controlled studies in pregnant women.
 Acetazolamide should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Because of the potential for serious adverse reactions in nursing infants from Acetazolamide, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.
 Acetazolamide should only be used by nursing women if the potential benefit justifies the potential risk to the child.